ajmwagar/blog/content/post/systems_engineering.md

 ## Where to start?

 Let's go back to the engine metaphor.
 An internal-combustion engine is a rather simple concept.
-"Suck, Squeeze, Bang, Blow!" - can some up the four states a cylinder goes through to make power.
+"Suck, Squeeze, Bang, Blow!" - can sum up the four states a cylinder goes through to make power.

 1. *Suck* - Air comes in through the intake valve.
 Either naturally aspirated, or forced induction (turbo, supercharger, things that go stu-stu-stu-stu).
 2. *Squeeze* - A fuel injector, sprays fuel into the air mixture.
 Shortly after, the piston starts an upstroke, compressing the air fuel mixture.